Ronnie Radke: Solo and Watch Me (2013–present)

 In an interview with Loudwire, he has stated that he is in the process of making a rap mixtape, which according to Radke would include an artist on every song.
 He has also stated that the mixtape may be released for around Christmas.
 On Christmas Day, he revealed a website through which subscribers received a new song, "Destiny", from the mixtape, now titled Watch Me.
 The track-list was also revealed but some songs did not contain feature other artists like he originally claimed.
 As of 2021, three songs from the mixtape have not seen official release.

+In mid-2022, Radke made headlines from publications such as Loudwire when he and Papa Roach frontman Jacoby Shaddix slapped each other with tortillas while participating in the purported "Tortilla Slap Challenge".

 Personal life

 Radke has one daughter from his relationship with model Crissy Henderson.
 At one point, he was engaged to Henderson, but their relationship ended in 2013 due to infidelity on his part.

 Radke's older brother, Anthony, died from a traffic collision in 2013.

 In late 2018, Radke began a relationship with wrestler Saraya Bevis.
 They broke up in late 2024.

 In December 2022, Radke released a memoir, I Can Explain, written with journalist Ryan J. Downey.
-Radke said, "I named it that 'cause it’s really funny to me 'cause I’ve gotten in so much trouble and have a bad reputation."
+Radke said, "I named it that 'cause it's really funny to me 'cause I've gotten in so much trouble and have a bad reputation."

 In December 2024, Radke was denied entry into the United Kingdom because of his prison sentence, forcing Falling in Reverse to cancel and postpone a scheduled UK tour.

 Legal issues

 Involvement in killing and prison sentence

-On May 6, 2006, at approximately 2:30PM, Radke met with Marcel Colquitt in Las Vegas, NV at the north end of Decatur Boulevard near Shadow Ridge High School to fight.
+On May 6, 2006, at approximately 2:30PM, Radke met with Marcel Colquitt in Las Vegas, Nevada at the north end of Decatur Boulevard near Shadow Ridge High School to fight.
 Each man brought additional men to support them in the fight.
 During the fight, 22-year-old Chase Rader, a man who had accompanied Radke, shot 18-year-old Michael Allen Cook, killing him, as well as wounding another man, Colquitt's brother.
 Radke was arrested for and charged with murder but the district attorney declined to prosecute him, despite his confession, as it was determined Radke acted in self-defense.

 Radke pleaded guilty to battery with substantial bodily harm and to owning and bringing brass knuckles to the brawl (illegal in Nevada); subsequently, he was placed on probation for five years and ordered to pay $92,372 in restitution to Ceda Freeman, Cook's mother.
 After Radke violated the terms of his probation, he was sentenced to serve two and a half years in prison.

 Because of his prison sentence, Escape the Fate fired Radke.
 Craig Mabbitt, formerly of the band Blessthefall, replaced the imprisoned Radke.